Horsemanship Camps - 2025 Dates

 Campers build upon their Level 1 experiences as they become confident controlling their horse at a trot and learn the basics of the canter.
 Intermediate-level games, trail rides, arena instruction, and preparing a group drill routine help students work toward CHA Level 2 certification in a fun and caring environment.

-• Advanced Horsemanship Camp
+• Level 3 Horsemanship Camp